Sana Musasama

 Sana Musasama is an African-American ceramic and mixed-media artist based in New York City.
 Her artistic practice parallels her work as an educator and commitment to human rights causes especially the human trafficking of women.
-Her work has been recognized with numerous awards including an Anonymous Was a Woman Award in 2002, Joan Mitchell Painters and Sculptors Grant in 2013, and was a Studio Museum in Harlem Artist-in-Residence in 1983–84.
 Musasama is an associate adjunct professor at Hunter College.

 Early life and education

 Musasama was born in Saint Albans, New York.

 She holds a BA in Ceramics and Education from City College (1974) and an MFA from Alfred State College of Ceramics (1987).
 She continued her ceramic studies at the Archie Bray Foundation in Helena, Montana; the Gakium Designer College in Tokyo, Japan; the Tuscarora International School of Ceramics in Tuscarora, Nevada; and at Mende Pottery in Mendeland, Sierra Leone.

 Career

 Musasama's artistic practice and work as an educator is informed by her extensive travels to Africa, Asia, and Latin America including countries such as Sierra Leone, Cambodia, Vietnam, and Japan to learn about non-Western cultures, specifically as relates to womanhood and socio-political issues impacting women.
 In the 1970s she traveled to West Africa where she lived and worked in Mendeland, Sierra Leone, it was there she first witnessed the effects of female circumcision of young girls.
 This experience informed her interest in other women's issues including: foot binding, dowry burning, rape and prostitution.
 For over 20 years Musasama has researched these issues and created artwork in response.